Skip to main content

 Talya Scott, ’23, has a major in Neuroscience and minors in Public Health and Chemistry.
 Her time spent working in a nursing home and interest in medicine led her to pursue a research project testing a potential treatment for Parkinson’s Disease in a C. elegans model.
 After completing this summer research project, she plans to continue her research as an SYE to further expand her own and the scientific community’s understanding of this disease.

-Sajida Bibi
+Sajida Jan

 Svetlana Kononenko